 This course was created and produced by RHED Pixel.
 We are honored to host this content in our library.

-Make sure this battery pack is turned on.
-And take my cable and plug in. want to make sure that juice is getting to the unit so that the battery doesn't run out in the middle of a take.
+Make sure this batter pack is turned on and take my cable and plug in.
+Want to make sure that juice is getting to the unit so that the battery doesn't run out in the middle of a take.
 There we go.
 It's on.
 Very important that you maintain power.
-Alright.
-At this point, I've got power.
+Alright, at this point, I've got power.
 I just need to connect to the CamRanger.
-Using the Wi-Fi I simply select the Cam Ranger unit.
+Using the Wi-Fi, I simply select the CamRanger unit.

-Now you're going to want to follow cam ranger's instructions.
+Now, you're going to want to follow CamRanger's instructions.
 Here's the highlights.
 Plug the unit in and connect to it once.
-That creates a pairing between the unit and the app.

-Then you need to connect to a Wi-Fi connection or an Internet connection live data to register the app.
-I strongly, strongly recommend.
-You do this before you get out into nature where you may not have an Internet connection.
+That creates a pairing between the unit and the app then you need to connect to a Wi-Fi connection or an internet connection live data to register the app.
+I strongly strongly recommend you do this before you get out into nature where you may not have an internet connection.
 Test the gear before you leave.
 Once that's done, it's easy.
-You just connect to the CamRanger using a passcode that's on the unit, and it makes it own Wi-Fi network.
+You just connect to the CamRanger using a passcode that's on the unit that makes its own Wi-Fi network.

-So I'm connected.
-And now, I can launch the app.
+So I'm connected and now I can launch the app.
 Let's select that there.
 It launches and it starts a camera session.
-Alright, I'm going to make a new session, start over and what I want to do is take control.
+Alright, I'm going to make a new session start over and what I want to do is take control.
 Now, before we do any time lapse settings, I'll just do some test shots with HDR.
-It offers the ability to choose HDR and I could choose which property's going to change.
-Now in this case my camera is in absolute manual mode so I can control everything remotely.
+If offers the ability to choose HDR and I could choose which property's going to change.
+Now, in this case, my camera is in absolute manual mode so I can control everything remotely.

 Looks pretty good.
 I see more coverage in the shadows there, the highlights look pretty good.
-If I tap the image it'll download it to my tablet.
-Which makes it so much easier to actually see what it looks like.
-In fact you can double tap and check things like focus and the fine details.
-That absolutely worked, what I wanted there was for the under exposed image to properly show the highlights around 50%.
-And for the brightest image, the most over exposed, the shadows still needed to be present with a value of a medium gray.
+If I tap the image, it'll download it to my tablet which makes it so much easier to actually see what it looks like.
+In fact, you could double tap and check things like focus and the fine details.
+That absolutely worked.
+What I wanted there was for the underexposed image to properly show the highlights around 50 percent and for the brightest image, the most overexposed, the shadows still needed to be present with a value of a medium gray.

 At this point, I think I have it.
-Now, the lighting levels are going to change so we'll talk about the interval shooting in a moment, but all in all, this feels pretty good, and I think I'm ready to give it a shot.
+Now, the lighting levels are going to change so we'll talk about the interval shooting in a moment but all in all this feels pretty good and I think I'm ready to give it a shot.